designfrontier/cloudgate-logevent-to-json/readme.md

-# cloudwatch logevent to json
+# cloudwatch logevent to object

-This is a really simple library that takes in either the logevent `message` or the `extractedFields.event` fields and returns a JSON object for your use.
+This is a really simple library that takes in either the logevent `message` or the `extractedFields.event` fields and returns a JS object for your use.

 ## Usage